lillian039/lillian039.github.io/_pages/about.md

 Previously, I participated in a project that explores emotion recognition using raw EEG signals through self-supervised methods as a research assistant in [BCMI labortary](https://bcmi.sjtu.edu.cn/), advised by Prof. [Wei-Long Zheng](https://weilongzheng.github.io/).

 My research interests lies in **Artificial Intelligence, Program Synthesis, and Large language Model**.

+I am looking for a PhD position in this application season!